MDAnalysis/MDAKits/docs/source/makingakit.rst

 These tests are not just useful for when you make changes to your code, but also when using your code with newer versions of MDAnalysis/Python.
 These tests are to signify to the users of your packages that the code performs at least the way you say it should and give them confidence that it can be used.
 Basic tests can be written with a variety of packages, such as the `unittest package <https://docs.python.org/3/library/unittest.html#module-unittest>`_ or the `pytest package <https://docs.pytest.org/en/7.4.x/>`_.
-Futher improvements to your testing proceedure may include automatically running the tests on pushing to your remote repositories (see `GitHub Actions <https://github.com/features/actions>`_).
+Further improvements to your testing procedure may include automatically running the tests on pushing to your remote repositories (see `GitHub Actions <https://github.com/features/actions>`_).

-When submitting an MDAKit to the registry, you can include the instructions for running the tests in the required ``metadata.yaml`` file (see a full example in the `registration <registration>`__ section below).
+When submitting an MDAKit to the registry, you can include the instructions for running the tests in the required ``metadata.yaml`` file (see a full example in the `registration <registration_>`_ section below).
 Assuming that your tests are in a ``test/`` directory at the top level of your repository, you could define your test commands as:

 .. code-block:: yaml